European-XFEL/Karabo/doc/concepts/middle_layer_devices.rst

     gives a timeout in seconds.
 If the function is not done after it timed out, a ``TimeoutError`` will be raised, unless the timeout is -1, meaning infinite timeout.
-The executed function will be cancelled once it times out.
+The executed function will be canceled once it times out.

 callback
     instead of blocking until the function is done, it returns